-- 4.8.9 Notwithstanding the provisions of the Bills of Sale Act 1878, the Bills of Sale Ireland Act 1878 and the Bills of Sale Act (1878) Amendment Act 1882, members shall, upon the lawful seizure of the vehicle, hold the vehicle in safe keeping for a period of not less than 14 days to allow the customer to make representations to resolve the matter or to make application to the court under section 7 of the Bills of Sale Act (1878) Amendment Act 1882 to restrain the member from selling the vehicle.
-Members shall take all reasonable steps to ensure that seized vehicles are sold for the highest obtainable market price. - 4.8.10 Members shall not apply for a charging order on the customers home (the property) to secure an outstanding debt, except under the following circumstances: - (a) the outstanding debt is no less than £500 and, for whatever reason, a member is unable to gain lawful possession of the assigned vehicle; or - (b) the outstanding debt is no less than £500 and 'bad faith' by the customer is shown, which includes; intent to deceive or mislead a member to gain some advantage, dishonesty or fraud in the transaction. - 4.8.11 Where members have obtained a charging order under 4.8.10 (a) or (b), those members shall not seek an order of the court for the sale of the judgments debtors home. - 4.8.12 Members shall allow customers who are in arrears under the agreement, the option to voluntary surrender the assigned vehicle as full and final settlement of all claims against the customer except where: - a) a default notice has been served under s87 of the Act, the default notice remains unsatisfied and instructions have already been issued to an authorised person to recover the vehicle; or - b) it is established that the vehicle has sustained malicious damage of whatever nature.
+- 4.8.9 Notwithstanding the provisions of the relevant Bills of Sale Acts members shall, upon the lawful seizure of the vehicle, hold the vehicle in safe keeping for a period of not less than 14 days to allow the customer to make representations to resolve the matter or to make application to the court under the applicable Bills of Sale Act to restrain the member from selling the vehicle.
+Members shall take all reasonable steps to ensure that seized vehicles are sold for the highest obtainable market price. - 4.8.10 Members shall not apply for a charging order on the customers home (the property) to secure an outstanding debt, except under the following circumstances:

+(a) the outstanding debt is no less than $\pm$ 500 and, for whatever reason, a member is unable, following all reasonable attempts, to gain lawful possession of the assigned vehicle; or a) a default notice has been served under s87 of the Act, the default notice remains unsatisfied and instructions have already been issued to an authorised person to recover the vehicle; or b) it is established that the vehicle has sustained malicious damage of whatever nature; or c) it is evident that the customer has contravened his/her obligation to take reasonable care of the vehicle to the extent that the contravention adversely and significantly effects the resale value.